 Having helped 70,000+ customers around the world to go live with your system, Solutiondot and its channels are among the leading experts in this type of project.
 We also have a distinct advantage over our main competitors, we like to implement ourselves instead of saying that it "contract to another supplier."

 We are also the only ones that offer fixed prices for deployments instead of offering "time and materials".
 We will work with your company and the success of your project will be in our best interest.

-All this vast experience is included in the global Solutiondots Implementation Methodology (IIM - Solutiondots Implementation Methodology) based on years of experience refining and improving the phases and procedures which constitute implementation best practices, as well as standards provided by the Project Management Institute (PMI - Project Management Institute) and the Body of Knowledge Project Management (PMBOK - Project Management Body of Knowledge).
+All this vast experience is included in the global Solutiondot Implementation Methodology (IIM - Solutiondot Implementation Methodology) based on years of experience refining and improving the phases and procedures which constitute implementation best practices, as well as standards provided by the Project Management Institute (PMI - Project Management Institute) and the Body of Knowledge Project Management (PMBOK - Project Management Body of Knowledge).

 In addition to the procedures of pre-implementation and post-implementation, repeatable methodology consists of five phases of a customer to another, home, design, construction, deployment and closing.

-Solutiondots has developed some innovative tools and technologies to accelerate the deployment cycle.
+Solutiondot has developed some innovative tools and technologies to accelerate the deployment cycle.
 You.
 Will have heard of EPAK (Enterprise Performance Accelerator Kit) a tool to manage learning and documentation ERP system.
-EPAK helps its employees to adopt Solutiondots solutions (and other vendors) faster so you.
+EPAK helps its employees to adopt Solutiondot solutions (and other vendors) faster so you.
 Obtained before the return of your investment.

 This powerful simulation platform supports all implementation requirements, from pre-installation to after the live output, and is flexible enough to work with the IT infrastructure of your company.

 When you are evaluating a vendor look beyond the initial sale and the implementation process.
 Also consider how the provider will support the after-live system.
 What tools and resources available to the supplier to help you succeed in the long term?.